-Charges: Any College employee, representative, or student may submit charges to the Dean of Students1 against any student or student organization for violations of College regulations.
+Any College employee, college affiliated party, or student may submit charges to the Dean of Students1 against any student or student organization for violations of College regulations.
 When a student organization is charged with a violation, the organization's officers and advisor(s) will represent the organization for purposes of carrying out these disciplinary procedures.
-The individual(s) making the charges, herein the complainant, must complete the General Student Report Form, ideally within five work days2 following the incident.
-This form is available on the college website and may be completed by the Dean of Students Office when reports are submitted via email.
-If charges are brought against a College employee by a student, refer to the General Grievance Policy for Students.
+The individual(s) making the charges, herein the complainant, must complete the General Student Report Form within 14 days following knowledge of the incident.
+This form is available on the college website and may be completed by the Dean of Students Office when reports are shared in another way.
+If charges are brought against an employee by a student, refer to the General Grievance Policy for Students.